 Conclusion

-So, in this article we looked at using Google Dorks both manually and automatically, and also touched on one of the possible analogues.
+So, in this article we looked at using Google dorking both manually and in automated way, and also touched on one of the possible analogues.
 At the end, we can briefly summarize the main points:

-• An analogue of using Google Dorks can be working with various Internet search engines, such as Netlas, Shodan, Censys, etc.
+- An analogue of using Google dorking can be working with various Internet search engines, such as Netlas, Shodan, Censys, etc.

-Finally, I would like to remind you once again that while Google Dorks are a legal tool, they can easily allow you to access sensitive files or web pages that are not intended for public use.
+Finally, I would like to remind you once again that while Google dorking is legal, it can easily allow you to access sensitive files or web pages that are not intended for public use.
 Be careful and remember to follow the laws.